 How Can I Manage My Diabetes?

-- The American Association of Diabetes Educators (AADE) is the national organization of diabetes educators.
-AADE provides the “Find A Diabetes Educator” search function to help you find a diabetes educator in your home area.
-Members of the Disability Community of Interest are experienced in dealing with blindness, low vision, and other disabilities.
+- The Association of Diabetes Care & Education Specialists (ADCES) is the national organization of diabetes educators.
+ADCES provides the “Find a Diabetes Education Program” search function to help you find a diabetes education program in your home area.

 - The American Occupational Therapy Association (AOTA) has developed Occupational Therapy’s Role in Diabetes Self-Management (.pdf), a downloadable fact sheet that explains the role of occupational therapy and occupational therapists in diabetes self-management.

-- Diabetes Self-Management provides self-management information from health care professionals and people with diabetes and publishes The Diabetes Self-Management Blog, an e-mail newsletter, and Diabetes Self-Management magazine, also available via the National Federation of the Blind NFB-NEWSLINE service.
+- Diabetes Self-Management online magazine provides self-management articles from health care professionals and people with diabetes as well as articles, research updates, and an email newsletter.
+Diabetes Self-Management and information is also available via the National Federation of the Blind NFB-NEWSLINE and other services.

 - Many people with uncomplicated type 2 diabetes can manage their diabetes under the care of a primary care physician.